Swiss specialities: Chocolate, cheese and ... wine? | Malay Mail

 Instead, SWP wants to focus on “niche products,” he told AFP.

-Amez-Droz noted that Swiss exporters have recently had more success promoting bottles at prices above 30 Swiss francs (RM123), while five-franc bottles are dismissed as “too expensive” for their quality.
+Amez-Droz noted that Swiss exporters have recently had more success promoting bottles at prices above 30 Swiss francs (RM125), while five-franc bottles are dismissed as “too expensive” for their quality.

 Michael Ganne, director of the Geneva-based Baghera wine auction house, agreed that the export strategy should aim to create buzz around a dozen “flagship winemakers”.